-The Committee consists of Aboriginal community members and was established from a recommendation that came from the Wyndham Aboriginal Forum that was held in November 2013.
+The Board consists of Aboriginal community members and was established from a recommendation that came from the Wyndham Aboriginal Forum that was held in November 2013.
 This forum was a direct response to the Aboriginal community, Aboriginal Community Controlled Organisations (ACCO’s) and government agencies meeting held at the Footscray Community Arts Centre in May 2013 where the community representatives all agreed that Aboriginal Community Hubs* should be established in Footscray, Melton and Wyndham.

-Members of the Koling wada-ngal Committee understand the need expressed by local Aboriginal community members for a space there they can gather, connect, share, create, grow, learn and be safe.
+Members of the Koling wada-ngal Board understand the need expressed by local Aboriginal community members for a space there they can gather, connect, share, create, grow, learn and be safe.
 A space that will not try to be all things for all people, but will endeavour to encourage all Aboriginal community members to have a voice in what an Aboriginal Community Centre will be.
 We hope that you share our excitement in providing an Aboriginal Community Centre in Wyndham and come and join us once it is opened.

 The Koling wada-ngal (Walking together) Space at the Wunggurrwil Dhurrung Centre

 In 2014, Wyndham City successfully applied for a state government Community Infrastructure Planning Grant on behalf of the then named WACCC (Wyndham Aboriginal Community Centre Committee) to investigate and establish an Aboriginal Community Centre within the Wyndham municipality.
 The new building is almost complete, Council and the Committee have achieved significant outcomes since the commencement of their journey that includes:

 - Engagement of an Aboriginal consultant to complete relevant establishment reports.

 - Successful grant from State Government for $1.5 million to build the Wunggurrwil Dhurrung Centre.

 - Wyndham City matching the State Government funding through a contribution of $1.5 million.